CLASSIFICATION NO. 434

 Duties require frequent walking, standing, kneeling, squatting, bending, twisting, reaching, grasping, balancing, climbing, fine motor control, and the ability to up to lift 100 pounds, carry up to 75 pounds, and push/pull 75 pounds.
 Duties also involve frequent exposure to confined spaces, loud noises, vibration, dust, fumes, chemicals, heat, slippery and/or uneven surfaces, adverse weather conditions, poor visibility/low lighting, and working on top of vehicles/equipment.

 Driving is required for County business on a regular basis or to accomplish work.
 Incumbents must possess a valid driver's license.
-Road operations positions require possession of valid Class B Commercial Driver's License (CDL) within 1 year of hire.
+Road operations positions require possession of a valid Class B Commercial Driver's License (CDL) with no restrictions in order to drive manual transmission and full air brake vehicles within 1 year of hire.
 Incumbents must possess and maintain an acceptable driving record throughout the course of employment.

 Must pass a pre-employment drug test (DOT Regulations for CDL).